jacecotton/tcds/utilities/WebComponent/README.md

 }
 ```

-Note that by passing the attribute name to the `_requestUpdate` method, we have access to a `props` array in the `updatedCallback` method which lets us know which property keys were responsible for, or associated with, that update.
+Note that by passing the property name to the `_requestUpdate` method, we have access to a `props` array in the `updatedCallback` method which lets us know which properties were responsible for, or associated with, that update.